記事検索

 Go to seattlesamurai.com for info about how and what those shoes helped to produce.

-Grandpa was of Japanese Heritage, but chose to live and create a future in the United States of America where the Western Cultures & Eastern Cultures; Northern Cultures & Southern Cultures of our more than 192,000 year estimated human history has developed.
+Grandpa Sam was of Japanese Heritage, but clearly lived and created a future in the United States of America where the Western Cultures & Eastern Cultures; Northern Cultures & Southern Cultures of our more than 192,000 year estimated human history has developed.

 The book features. the more than 240 Cartoon Strips Grandpa created every week from 2012 to a few days before he passed on New Years Eve 2017, which was the one about "The year of the dog" for 2018.

-I remember parking at a scenic rest stop on my way to a business meeting on Hood Canal.
-It was clear, making more money in life was not what I wanted in life either.
-I wanted to figure out a way that Grandpa could find fulfillment with his art.
-I had known about his heroes who were cartoonists - Walt Disney, Al Capps, Charles Schultz, Gary Larsen, Hank Ketcham and etc....
+I remember the day, I stopped at a scenic rest stop on my way to a business meeting on the Hood Canal, that summer of 2012.
+That’s when I decided to figure out a way that Grandpa Sam could find fulfillment with his art.
+I had known about his heroes who were cartoonists Walt Disney, Al Capps, Charles Schultz, Gary Larsen, Hank Ketcham and etc....
 I was also aware of the financial difficulties of the North American Post.
-It dawned on me that Grandpa might be willing to do comic strips.
+My gut told me that Grandpa might be willing to do comic strips.
 Grandpa agreed and of course he didn't want to be paid.

-Since I was also helping develop revenue for Japanese Cultural and Community Center of Washington, it dawned on me that the once a week comic strips for the NAP could pay for a JCCCW Ad.
+Since I was also helping develop revenue for Japanese Cultural and Community Center of Washington, it dawned on me that the once a week comic strips for the North American Post could pay for JCCCW (Japanese Cultural and Community Center of Washington) Ads.
 I talked to Tomio Moriguchi and the deal was made.

-Grandpa wouldn't start submitting his cartoon strips until he had a 6 month head start.
+Grandpa wouldn't start submitting his cartoon strips until he had a 6-month head start.
 The first one was in September 2012 and the last weekly ones were featured in September 2018 when the NAP reorganized to twice monthly.
-Grandpa was pleased to be contributing $1000 a month, to leaving a legacy for 100 years in the future.
-The vision is that JCCCW with it's premier Japanese Language Program and Kintsugi Japanese Garden will be cited with Seattle Tours in the 2100 years.
+Grandpa was pleased to be contributing $1000 a month, to leaving a legacy.

 ワオ!と言っているユーザー